volt-l18/Blog_WebApp_Falsk/README.md

 <hr>

 ## About the project:
-This is a Bloging web site created completely in flask has its own db to mentain user data and privacy
+This is a Bloging web site created completely in flask has its own db to mentain user data and privacy with our implemented one way 16-bit hashing you password with be safe and private
 <br>
 <hr>